 A Letter on Personal Growth

-This post will be longer than usual because I have a lot of feelings.
+This post will be longer than usual because I have a lot of feelings about the Imperfect Boss Camp.
 Stick with me if you can.
 Skim if you must.
 But it's my heart talking here so bear with me.

 I didn't fully know what to expect going into the 4 day get-away (literally in the middle of the woods without WiFi or much cell service) except that I knew Ashley, who runs The Imperfect Boss community, would not disappoint.
 You want to talk about a strong community and a trusted brand?
 Ashley got every single one of us (nearly 90 ladies from all over the Canada, the USA and even overseas) to pay her several hundreds of dollars 10 months in advance to travel to the middle of the woods in Canada without service.
 Boom.